unconed/shadergraph/README.md

    Returns an empty `material` wrapping two factories: `material.vertex` and `material.fragment`.
 Override global `config` options.
  * `.visualize(graph/factory/material)`
    Draw the given graph(s), returns an HTML `element`.
 Call `element.update()` after inserting.
+ * `.inspect(graph/factory/material)`
+   Draw the graph and insert it into the body as a floating inspector.

 *Factory*